kabk/go2_2020-2021/docs/assignment_2.md

 * The performance itself.

 * The documentation of the performance.
-Can be a video, of the performance, a catelog of code, a website, up to the student what medium they prefer ... but documentation should be digital and uploaded to the same git archive as assignment 1 (we'll explain what this means in class).
+Can be a video of the performance, a catelog of code, a website, up to the student what medium they prefer ... but documentation should be digital and uploaded to the same git archive as assignment 1 (we'll explain what this means in class).
+Don't over think/over design this, unless you just really want to ... the bulk of the work should be preparing the performance itself.

 ## Learning objective